davidtwco/rfcs/text/0000-build-std.md

-build-std provides newly-built standard library dependencies to rustc using `--extern noprelude:$crate`. `noprelude` was added in [rust#67074] to support build-std and ensure that loading from the sysroot and using `--extern` were equivalent ([wg-cargo-std-aware#40]).
+build-std provides newly-built standard library dependencies to rustc using `--extern noprelude:$crate`. `noprelude` was added in [rust#67074] to support build-std and ensure that loading from the sysroot and using `--extern` were equivalent ([wg-cargo-std-aware#40], [background-extern-prelude]).
 Prior to the addition of `noprelude`, build-std briefly created new sysroots and used those instead of `--extern` ([cargo#7421]). rustc can still try to load a crate from the sysroot if the user uses it which is currently a common source of confusing "duplicate lang item" errors (as the user ends up with build-std `core` and sysroot `core` conflicting).

 Host dependencies like build scripts and `proc_macro` crates use the existing pre-built standard library from the sysroot, so Cargo does not